 Glorious Greens (and More…)

-The tags were originally created only in the dark emerald green colour scheme, but I thought some of you might be partial to a lighter brighter green, so I decided to add a second set.
+The St. Patrick’s Day dog treat labels were originally created only in the dark emerald green colour scheme, but I thought some of you might be partial to a lighter brighter green, so I decided to add a second set.
 Use your favourite or mix-and-match between both sets however you wish!
 If you’re prefer something text free, there are also greens in our massive collection of coloured paw print tag and label freebies.

 If you have a different colour in mind, with basic photo editing skills/tools, you can tweak the tints to customise your own special tags.
 You can also print the tags on coloured paper instead of using coloured ink, or create extra special layered tags by gluing printed labels to a coloured or textured backing.
 This can be a great option if you want something that’s difficult to print, like a shiny metallic or glittering gold, or would be too distracting on the main tag, like a colourful rainbow.